Dennisman219/ds_portfolio/portfolio.md

 #print("    recall:    {}".format(recall))
 #print("    precision: {}".format(precision))
 ```
 Recall and precision we excluded for both models because they were exactly the same as accuracy, which I presume to be an error (see below).
+This is a shame since testing recall and precision is usefull in our biased dataset.
 ```bash
 SGD accuracy:  0.9372258152051015
 #   recall:    0.9372258152051015